rlnq/homework10/README.md

 * connecting the container to a private network:
 > `docker network connect private pub-app`

-* executing a command in a running container
-> `docker exec -it priv-app sh`

 ## We will see the following Docker network configurations:

 #### Public network